enyac-group/hyperpower/README.md

     <...>
     ```

+    For example, the learning rate is defined as a hyper-parameter `HYPERPARAM{"type":"INT", "token": "base_lr_base", "transform": "NEGEXP10", "min": 1, "max": 5}`,
+    with range from 1 to 5; by using a transformation key `NEGEXP10`, this corresponds to taking the negative of the exponent of these values (1, ..., 5) with base 10,
+    i.e., Spearmint will try {0.1, ..., 0.0001}.
+For more information on the transformations, we utilize a syntax similar to the one used in [CWSM](https://github.com/kuz/caffe-with-spearmint).
+    Please note that our syntax also requires the `token` entry to be defined, i.e., a unique name for each hyper-parameter.

 2. Generating Spearmint-compatible config file

     The provided [`gener_experiment.py`](gener_experiment.py) file parses the `experiments/myexperiment/keras_model/network_def.py`
     file and generates the config.json file directory with the definitions of the hyper-parameters exposed to Spearmint.